Stories

 I demanded that we cease our mission and move back to the jeeps.
 Mitch agreed.

 We moved back to the center of the triangle, but our camouflage was too good and our guys were maintaining perfect noise discipline or were dead-ass asleep.
-We searched for hours, then gave up and slept the cold ground.
+We searched for hours, then gave up and slept on the cold ground.
 The bug was still buzzing away in my ear.

 We found our Jeeps at first light.